AnupamIITISM/Executive_M.Tech/README.md

 <img src="icon.png" align="right" />

-# Executive M.Tech in C.S.E, IIT(ISM)Dhanbad[2017-2020]
+# 3-Year M.Tech,C.S.E, IIT(ISM)Dhanbad[2017-2020]
 - Folders have self describing names.
 - Content is study materials(PPTs,PDFs), Referal Ebooks, Lab Programming done during the course.
 - I do hold copyright for the lab programs as they are done by me (although I have waived all such rights).
-But I do not hold any such
-- copyrights for the ebooks (they are assembled from various sources) or other study materials (they are provided by the IIT-ISM faculties).
+- I do not hold any such copyrights for the ebooks (they are assembled from various sources) or other study materials (they are provided by the IIT-ISM faculties).

 ## License